lizmat/articles/sbom-4.md

 And the [list of adopters](https://github.com/package-url/purl-spec/blob/main/ADOPTERS.md) is already pretty impressive.

 But, as there was no support for `PURL`s in Raku yet, it also meant support for it had to be created.
-I decided to write the support it, which was also quite extensive, but not nearly as extensive as with `SBOM::CycloneDX`!
+I decided to write the support it, which was also quite a task.

 ## A PURL module

-Since I wanted to [SBOM::CycloneDX](https://raku.land/zef:lizmat/SBOM::CycloneDX) to be able to support the entire functionality of the CycloneDX 1.6 definition, I had no choice but to implement the whole of the PURL specification (and its supported types) as well.
+Since I wanted [SBOM::CycloneDX](https://raku.land/zef:lizmat/SBOM::CycloneDX) to be able to support the entire functionality of the CycloneDX 1.6 definition, I had no choice but to implement the whole of the PURL specification (and its supported types) as well.
 Life can be hard when you're having fun!

 At the moment of this writing, the PURL specification recognizes 31 types, each with their rules for handling and interpreting their native package specification into a Package URL.